 Students who meet the criteria above, but do not wish to live on campus must submit a Request for Housing Exemption form.
 Students who do not meet these requirements, but wish to be exempt from the institution's housing requirement may submit an Appeal of Housing Obligation form.
-Appeal requests are granted or denied by the Director of Auxiliary Services.
+Appeal requests are granted or denied by the Executive Vice President for Student Engagement and Success, or designee.
 Failure to submit a housing application packet, an exemption form, or an appeal form will not cancel a student's obligation to live on campus.